confidential-computing/governance/project-progression-policy.md

 ### Spin-off Projects ###

-Projects can create multiple subordinate projects that are governed under the structure agreed and accepted by the TAC.
+Projects can create multiple subordinate projects that are governed under the structure agreed on and accepted by the TAC.

 A project may want to spin out a new project because the original scope, governance or participants are distinctly different from the original agreed project charter, and not merely an organization of code or minor expansion of scope.